MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-service-principal.md

 # Service principal for use with Power BI Embedded applications

 To access resources that secure an Azure AD tenant, the entity that requires access represents a security principal.
-This action is true for both users (user principal) and applications (service principal).
+This action holds true for both users (user principal) and applications (service principal).

-The security principal defines the access policy and permissions for the user/application in the Azure AD tenant.
+A security principal defines the access policy and permissions for the user/application in the Azure AD tenant.
 This access policy enables core features such as authentication of the user/application during sign-in, and authorization during resource access.

 When an application gives permissions to access resources in Power BI upon registration or consent, a service principal object is created.